prodigiousmaps/black-brine-lore/RPG_Knowledge_Base/01_World_Lore/History/rogue-wave.md

 summary: '# Overview A legendary ship that emerges every few centuries from mist, never claimed, only accepted.
 Those who sail it are destined for great deeds before the vessel vanishes once more.'
----
-# Overview
+overview:
-A legendary ship that emerges every few centuries from mist, never claimed, only accepted.
-Those who sail it are destined for great deeds before the vessel vanishes once more.
+'A legendary ship that emerges every few centuries from mist, never claimed, only accepted.
+Those who sail it are destined for great deeds before the vessel vanishes once more.'

-# Legends
+legends:
 - Appears from nowhere, sails until its chosen crew’s time is done, then disappears into fog or another plane.
 - Believed to rest in Sedna’s embrace or the Elemental Plane of Air.
 - Attempts to seize it by force always fail.

-# Modern Return
+modern_return:
 - PCs named it **The Rogue Wave**, unaware of its true name.
 - Some recognize it with awe or fear, seeing omen of fortune or doom.
 - Rival captains envy its power, believing it rightfully theirs.

-# The Mystery
+mystery:
 - Crew may find fragments of old journals and carvings from past voyages.
 - The ship whispers its forgotten name on the wind.
 - Those aboard feel echoes of past journeys, as if the vessel itself remembers.

-# Adventure Hooks
+adventure_hooks:
 - The Deadliest Pirate Lords test the crew’s worth.
 - A rival fleet demands the ship’s allegiance.
 - The ship begins guiding the crew to places it remembers.
+---